-White House unveils national security strategy
+White House unveils new security strategy

 Russian President Vladimir Putin had remarked in a speech earlier this month that the US instead bullied the nations “they cynically refer to as equals and allies” into submission with “the law of the fist.”

 While the document makes repeated references to strengthening, modernizing, and otherwise expanding the US military, the administration hints at battle fatigue in the Middle East, pledging to “empower our allies and partners [to] advance regional peace and prosperity, while reducing the resource demands the region makes on the United States over the long term.”

-Biden officially ended the US’ longest-ever war when he declared an end to Washington’s engagement in Afghanistan last year, though the pullout was derided from both sides of the political aisle as poorly thought-out, inconsiderate of local allies, and ultimately self-defeating, as the Taliban regained power within a month.
+Biden officially ended the US’ longest-ever war when he declared an end to Washington’s engagement in Afghanistan last year, though the pullout was derided from both sides of the political aisle as poorly planned, inconsiderate of local allies, and ultimately self-defeating, as the Taliban regained power within a month.